Best eSIMs for Europe Travel in 2026: Airalo vs Holafly vs Nomad (Honest Comparison)

 Who should choose Airalo?

-If you use Google Maps, Instagram, email, and occasional YouTube — but you’re not tethering your laptop daily — Airalo is excellent value.
+If you use Google Maps, Instagram, email, WhatsApp, and occasional YouTube — but you’re not tethering your laptop daily — Airalo is excellent value.

 2. Holafly – Best Unlimited Data eSIM